invictus-integration/docs-ifa/dashboard/containerAuthentication.md

 ## Purpose

 This guide provides a quick setup for registering an Azure Active Directory (AAD) application.
 It includes creating a client secret, setting up API permissions, and preparing variables for pipeline use.
-This will allow for containers to authenticate the requests tht are being received.
+This will allow for containers to authenticate the requests that are being received.

 ### 1. **Create an App Registration**
 1. In the [Azure portal](https://portal.azure.com), navigate to **Azure Active Directory** > **App registrations**.